AlexanderMilner/AlexanderMilner.github.io/_projects/allMarkovBases.md

 related_publications: true
 ---

-This project is joint with [Ollie Clarke](https://sites.google.com/view/oclarke-homepage/) where we wrote the *allMarkovBases* package for [Macaulay2](https://macaulay2.com/), which allows for the computation of all minimal Markov bases of a given integer matrix.
+This project is joint with [Ollie Clarke](https://sites.google.com/view/oclarke-homepage/) where we wrote the *allMarkovBases* package for [Macaulay2](https://macaulay2.com/) and the [write-up](https://arxiv.org/abs/2502.19031) which is now on the arXiv, which allows for the computation of all minimal Markov bases of a given integer matrix.
 The package builds on functionality of *FourTiTwo* by producing the fiber graph of the matrix.
 This graph allows us to compute the indispensable set of binomials as well as the universal Markov basis.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">